qbss/installit/README.md

 [2018-03-06_23:57:03]: Successfully re-set /usr/share/bash-completion/completions/apt-undo-install to 644 permissions
 ```

 Want a list of all of the items available with insit?
-As of version 2018-03-06:
+As of version 2018-04-06:

 ```
 $ insit -A
-apt-undo-install - Undo the last package(s) install executed with apt-get. autoscrot - Tool to take full screenshots at user-specified intervals using scrot. backmeup - A simple tool to quickly and easily back up your HOME. bashconfig - My own bash settings and shell plugins for use by anybody. bdl - Easily and quickly download a batch of files using wget. binwatch - Output list of executables found in your PATH
+apt-undo-install - Undo the last package(s) install executed with apt-get. autoscrot - Tool to take full screenshots at user-specified intervals using scrot. backmeup - A simple tool to quickly and easily back up your HOME. barred - A rudimentary, scriptable, and very small progress bar. bashconfig - My own bash settings and shell plugins for use by anybody. bdl - Easily and quickly download a batch of files using wget. binwatch - Output list of executables found in your PATH